Designed by doctors, shaped by you

 We know that Ozempic side effects, particularly the digestive ones, tend to be the worst during the dose-escalation phase of Ozempic treatment.
 When the maintenance dose is reached, they typically resolve.

-If you find that you’re feeling tired when you start taking Ozempic, there’s a good chance your fatigue will improve after your body adjusts to the medication.
+If you’re feeling tired when you start taking Ozempic, there’s a good chance your fatigue will improve after your body adjusts to the medication.
+Having said that, there are absolutely things you can do to reduce Ozempic fatigue.
+Let’s look at these next.

 To reduce Ozempic fatigue, try: